 From the initial search to falling in love with the perfect property, the process of buying a home is an exciting time.
 Prospective homeowners can sometimes turn a blind eye to their dream home's imperfections only to be disappointed when major problems crop up after the sale.
 A thorough home inspection can protect the prospective homeowner from buying a home that could become a financial disaster after the sale.

 Why You Need a Home Inspection

 "Buying a home in a strong Seller's Market with multiple offers?
 Think twice before being tempted to waive the inspection!"

 A home inspection is a thorough review of the home and accompanying property by an individual who is specially trained to look for potential problems.
 A home inspection is solely for the buyer's benefit and is meant to uncover significant structural problems with the home before the sale is finalized.

 Because the home inspection must be ordered and paid for by the buyer, some cash-strapped buyers may consider the inspection an unnecessary expense.
 Even if the home appears clean and well-kept, a thorough inspection can uncover potential problems that are not readily visible to the buyer.
-Water leaks, water damage, roofing issues and termite damage are some of the more significant problems a home inspector may find.
+Water leaks, water damage, issues with water quality, roofing issues and termite damage are some of the more significant problems a home inspector may find.
 The inspection report can be used to further negotiate with the seller to fix major problems, saving you money and headaches down the road.